Shettima Tasks PR Practitioners On Clarity Of Govt Reforms, Policies

 Deji Elumoye in Abuja

-Shettima, who gave the advice in Kaduna during the 3rd Nigerian Institute of Public Relations (NIPR) Week CROC City 2026 hosted by the state Governor, Senator Ubah Sani, also inaugurated the newly built Brigadier Abba Kyari Banquet Hall, Sir Kashim Ibrahim House, at Government House, Kaduna.
+Shettima, who gave the advise in Kaduna during the 3rd Nigerian Institute of Public Relations (NIPR) Week CROC City 2026 being hosted by the state governor, Senator Ubah Sani, also inaugurated the newly built Brigadier Abba Kyari Banquet Hall, Sir Kashim Ibrahim House, at Government House, Kaduna.

-Dwelling on the theme of the NIPR week, ‘Food Security: From Policy Paper to Public Plate,’ Shettima told the PR practitioners that their profession assumes central national importance only if their translation of government policies “speak to the anxieties of the farmer in the field, the merchant in the market, and the family around the dinner table”.
+Dwelling on the theme of the third NIPR week, “Food Security: From Policy Paper to Public Plate,” Shettima told the PR practitioners that their profession assumes central national importance only if their translation of government policies “speak to the anxieties of the farmer in the field, the merchant in the market, and the family around the dinner table.”

 His words: “President Bola Tinubu has placed feeding our nation at the heart of the nation’s economic and social agenda.
 We have taken bold steps to confront this challenge with the seriousness it demands.
 We declared a state of emergency on food insecurity.